 This regulation requires each pilot in command to take certain actions before flight to insure the safety of flight.
-As FAA approved rotorcraft flight manuals will not be provided for the aircraft an exemption will be needed.
-An equivalent level of safety will be set forth by the pre-flight checklist as set forth in the Flight Operations Manual.
-The PIC will take all actions including reviewing weather, flight battery requirements, landing and takeoff distances, aircraft performance data and setting the pre-determined safe landing area in case of loss of GPS communication before initiation of flight.
+As FAA approved flight manuals will not be provided for the aircraft an exemption will be needed, an equivalent level of safety will be provided as set forth in the Manual.
+The operator will take all actions including reviewing weather, power source requirements, landing and takeoff distances and aircraft performance data before initiation of flight.